 6. Enjoy a new perspective at Scenic World

 As its name suggests, Scenic World gives you the chance to appreciate the stunning landscapes of the Blue Mountains from a completely new perspective!
-With a Scenic World Discovery Pass, you can enjoy unlimited rides on the Scenic World Railway, a Skyway that glides across Jamison Valley or the Scenic World Cableway that’ll take you more than 500meters into the valley below.
-All three activities take you on a unique adventure through the Blue Mountains and are perfect for any families travelling with little ones.
+Take a ride on the Scenic World Railway, a Skyway that glides across Jamison Valley, or the Scenic World Cableway that’ll take you more than 500meters into the valley below.
+All three rides take you on a unique adventure through the Blue Mountains and are perfect for any families travelling with little ones.

 Or, pay $99 for an unlimited ride pass at Scenic World and a full day Blue Mountains bus pass to get between the main sights!

 PRICE: Individual rides cost $16 per person and a day pass for unlimited rides is $49

 The Blue Mountains are one of the most popular attractions in Australia, and escaping the crowds can be difficult!
 The Blue Mountains Botanical Gardens, however, is one of the most peaceful spots you can find in the area.
 They’ve earned the title as the highest botanic garden in Australia and for that reason, focus predominantly on cool-climate plants.